tuantle/alphabet-extractor/README.md

 **2** - If the provided word list is not correctly sorted:

 -   We can check for loop connection in DTG.
 A correctly sorted word list should have no loop.
-An example of an unsorted list: `[ 'bca', 'aca', 'aab', 'ddb', 'dca' ]`
+An example of an unsorted word list with a loop: `[ 'bca', 'aca', 'aab', 'ddb', 'dca' ]`

 <p align="center">
     <img width="25%" height="25%" src="assets/dtg-looped-path.png">